gosu/releasy/README.md

 * `:source` - Plain source folder, which can be used by anyone with Ruby already installed.
 * `:osx_app` - OS X application bundle (.app) build, requiring a pre-made Ruby OS X wrapper.
 Note that this only contains binary gems for Gosu, TexPlay and Chipmunk, but will work with applications using any other source gems.
 * `:windows_folder` - A folder containing Ruby, application source files and an EXE to run them [creation on Windows only].
-* `:windows_folder_from_ruby_dist` - A folder containing Ruby, application source files and an EXE to run them, requiring a copy of a RubyInstaller archive [creation on OSX/Linux].
+* `:windows_wrapped` - A folder containing Ruby, application source files and an EXE to run them, requiring a copy of a RubyInstaller archive [creation on OSX/Linux].
 * `:windows_installer` - A regular Windows installer [creation on Windows only and requires InnoSetup to be installed].
 * `:windows_standalone` - Standalone EXE file that self-extracts to a temporary directory - slower startup than the other Windows options [creation on Windows only].